richardsprague/richardsprague.github.io/_posts/2016-07-24-My_favorite_books_microbiome.md

 author: Richard Sprague
 comments: true
 tags:
-- book
+- microbiome
-categories: biology
+categories: microbiome, book
 ---

-The number of books about the microbiome has exploded in the past few years, but I've tried to read (or at least skim) every book I can find.
-If you're a newcomer who would like to come up to speed, here's my ranked list of the best books as of today (June 2016).
+The number of books about the microbiome have exploded in the past few years, but I've tried to read (or at least skim) every book I can find.
+If you're a newcomer who would like to come up to speed, here's my ranked list of the best books as of today (November 2016).

 ### 1\.
 Knight, Rob *Follow Your Gut: How the Ecosystem in Your Gut Determines Your Health, Mood, and More*